Dangerous Drugs

 Types of Drug Defect Claims

-If you were prescribed a pharmaceutical drug that caused injury, you may have a defective products claim.
+If you were prescribed a pharmaceutical drug that caused injury, you may have a defective product claim.
 While claims involving pharmaceutical drugs are similar to most other defective product claims, these types of claims have a few key differences.

 • Defectively Manufactured Pharmaceutical Drugs: This type of claim specifically addresses drugs that, at some point in its manufacture, an error occurs and the drug becomes tainted.
 This type of error can take place at any time while the drug is being made, bottled, shipped, or labeled.
 In short, a defect in manufacture can occur at any point between the factory and the place where you picked up your prescription.